Davidbuck84/Wonderbrass-MS1-project/README.md

 * **Images**

-    * The site comprises of one extra large Hero Image. with a text overlay on both the home screen and and contact page
+    * The site comprises of one extra large Hero Image, with a text overlay on both the home screen and and contact page.
 <br>
 <br>
 <br>